sindresorhus/quick-lru/readme.md

 The maximum number of items before evicting the least recently used items.

 #### onEviction

 *Optional*\
 Type: `(key, value) => void`

-Called when an item will be evicted from the cache.
+Called right before an item is evicted from the cache.

 Useful for side effects or for items like object URLs that need explicit cleanup (`revokeObjectURL`).

 ### Instance